witech-io/weighbridge-client-releases/README.md

 2. Follow the setup wizard
 3. Launch **Weighbridge Client** from the Start Menu or Desktop shortcut

+> **If you see a "VCRUNTIME140.dll not found" or similar error**, install the Visual C++ Redistributable:
+> Download [VC_redist.x64.exe](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) and run it, then relaunch the app.

 ### macOS
 1. Open the downloaded `.dmg` file
 2. Drag **Weighbridge Client** to the Applications folder